jameshughes89/cs101/site/assignments/zombies/zombies.rst

 Part 3 --- Check if a City is Infected
 ======================================

-As discussed above, eEach city is represented as a list of three elements --- the name of the city, the infection status of the city, and a list of neighbours the city is connected to.
+As discussed above, each city is represented as a list of three elements --- the name of the city, the infection status of the city, and a list of neighbours the city is connected to.

 Write a function ``is_infected`` that checks if a given city is infected or not.
 This function will take a city (list)